alexandre-dev29/adiati98/README.md

 ## :woman: About Ayu
 <br>:raising_hand: She is a frontend developer & technical blogger based in The Netherlands.

-<br>:car: Along her journey, she gets passionate about communities, accessibilty, open-source, and (technical) writing.
+<br>:car: Along her journey, she gets passionate about communities, accessibility, open-source, and (technical) writing.

 <br>:star: She's currently a cohort in  [The Collab Lab](https://the-collab-lab.codes/who-we-are/) (TCL 35 | October – November 2021).